-Our Islamic & Indian Art department holds three main sales per year featuring an exciting and varied selection of artworks dating from the 7th century to the first half of the 20th century and covering a broad geographic area from the Mediterranean shores through to Southeast Asia and China.
-The works of art we offer to the market include manuscripts, ceramics, metalwork, works on paper, manuscripts, ceramics, metalwork, textiles, arms and armour, glass, jewellery, lacquer, and furniture and they aim to showcase the rich cultural heritage of these foreign lands, especially Iran and the Indian Subcontinent.
+Our three main specialist auctions per year feature an exciting and varied selection of artworks dating from the 7th century to the first half of the 20th century, covering a broad geographic area from the Mediterranean shores through to Southeast Asia and China.
+The works of art we offer to the market include manuscripts, ceramics, metalwork, works on paper, textiles, arms and armour, glass, jewellery, lacquer, and furniture and they aim to showcase the rich cultural heritage of these foreign lands, especially Iran and the Indian Subcontinent.

 Thinking of selling?
 Get a free & confidential valuation by submitting your item online.
-With a wealth of specialist knowledge and several years of experience in the auction world, Beatrice Campi, Head of Department, and her team are perfectly placed to value and advise on all forms of Islamic and Indian art.
+With a wealth of specialist knowledge and years of experience we are perfectly placed to value and advise on all forms of Islamic and Indian art.